Medicare Information from the AAFP

 Please note: The following was developed from documents provided by the AMA and contains excerpts from the AMA-published Medicare RBRVS: The Physician's Guide 2012.

-To help ensure that physicians are making informed decisions about their contractual relationships with the Medicare program, the following brief overview explains the various participation options that are available to physicians.
-The AAFP is not advising or recommending any one of the three options described in this document.
-The purpose of the document is merely to ensure that physician decisions about Medicare participation are made with complete information about the available options.
+To help ensure that physicians are making informed decisions about their contractual relationships with the Medicare program, the American Medical Association (AMA) has developed a Medicare Participation Kit(www.ama-assn.org) that explains the various participation options that are available to physicians.
+The AAFP is not advising or recommending any of the options described in this kit.
+The purpose of sharing this information is merely to ensure that physician decisions about Medicare participation are made with complete information about the available options.

 Physicians wishing to change their Medicare participation or non-participation status for 2014 are required to do so by January 31, 2014.
 Participation decisions are effective January 1, 2014, even if made between then and January 31, 2014, and are binding for the entire year.